 Still, when you book flights, it's worth checking to see how your ticket earns miles.
 As the saying goes, watch the pennies and the dollars will take care of themselves!

+Unless you're flying long-haul business every month, even a serious frequent flyer is going to be limited in the number of miles they can earn from flying each year.
 When it comes to really earning miles, it's time to look at airline-branded credit cards and partner promos.